OpenNMT/OpenNMT-tf/README.md

 * **arbitrarily complex encoder architectures**<br/>e.g. mixing RNNs, CNNs, self-attention, etc. in parallel or in sequence.
 * **hybrid encoder-decoder models**<br/>e.g. self-attention encoder and RNN decoder or vice versa.
+* **neural source-target alignment**<br/>train with guided alignment to constrain attention vectors and output alignments as part of the translation API.
 * **multi-source training**<br/>e.g. source text and Moses translation as inputs for machine translation.
 * **multiple input format**<br/>text with support of mixed word/character embeddings or real vectors serialized in *TFRecord* files.
 * **on-the-fly tokenization**<br/>apply advanced tokenization dynamically during the training and detokenize the predictions during inference or evaluation.